docpad-archive/documentation/core/events.html.md

   <ins>Deprecated; use `extendTemplateData` event instead</ins>

 ### `contextualizeAfter`
-Called just after we've finished contextualize all the files.
+Called just after we’ve finished contextualize all the files.
 Partnered with the `conextualizeBefore` event.
 Contextualizing is the process of adding layouts and awareness of other documents to our document.

 **Options:**
 - `collection` the collection we are working with